How can Wayapa Wurrk nourish your soul?

 Another difference that separates Wayapa from other modalities is the focus on creating intergenerational wellness which is at the heart of Indigenous ways of being.

-Wayapa can assist in relieving symptoms related to:
+Wayapa Wurrk may assist in relieving symptoms related to:

 Wayapa is a versatile modality that is ideally practised outdoors so you can maximise your connection to nature, but can also be conducted indoors.
 It is often run as a group session, but can also be practiced individually as a home practice.
 When you begin a session, your practitioner will explain the modality to you, and take you through the 14 elements that tells a story of how Earth nourishes us.
 He or she will then ask you to shut your eyes to help you visualise your connection to the Earth, and guide you through the gentle, flowing movements to the sound of Indigenous music.